hellgrenj/hulken/README.md

 * pass in "chatty: false" to make Hulken less chatty!
 * happyMessage can now be passed in as an option
 * angryMessage can now be passed in as an option

-**0.4.0** (non breaking changes only)
-* angryOnFailedRequest can now be passed in as an option
-* now returning all failed requests (http errors, wrong expectedTextToExist etc) not only connection errors

-**0.3.1** (non breaking changes only)
-* added a new hulken informant for hapi.js

-**0.3.0**   (non breaking changes only)
-* Improved connection error handling
-* slowRequestsTimeLimit can now be passed in as an option
-* stats object now contains all slow requests and all failed requests

 ##Tests
 `npm test`